-Talking about periods is a social taboo in most parts of Bangladesh.
-As a result, many girls don’t understand what’s happening to their bodies when they get their first period, let alone how to manage it safely.
-Using unhygienic materials like rags and old bedsheets, instead of proper sanitary products, leads to frequent illness, embarrassment and skipping school.
-This project will enable a team of health professionals to go into under-resourced areas of Bangladesh and educate girls about periods in way that reduces the stigma and shame they currently face.
+This project will enable a team of health professionals to go into under-resourced areas of Bangladesh and educate girls about periods in a way that reduces the stigma and shame they currently face.
 Teenagers will learn to respect and be proud of their changing bodies.
 Girls will learn how to confidently manage their periods in a hygienic way, and each girl will receive a pack of reusable, washable sanitary pads.
 From now on, every girl that attends a workshop will no longer have to fear her period, but will be equipped to stay clean, healthy and attend school every day of the month.
-This project is for 10 workshops in Bangaldesh.

 The expected project outcomes are as follows: